dustinpfister/blog_posts/_posts/canvas-gradient.md

 I have [started a whole series of canvas example posts](/2020/03/23/canvas-example/) where I am writing about a canvas example that is something that is starting to resemble an actual project of some kind rather than  juts a few simple examples in a post like this.
 One such [post is on a grid gradient](/2020/03/26/canvas-example-grid-gradient/) type thing that came out pretty good that involves a plug-in system and I like they way it came out.
 So far it is one of several projects in my canvas example series that I come back to now and then.

+## 5 - Conclusion

 Plain old canvas gradients are okay for just quickly painting a gradient, but it takes away from the run of diving deeper into the math that is involved behind them.
+This is something that I have been toying with for years when it comes to just experimenting and letting my mind flow.
+There are many ways to go about creating custom gradient like effects where some kind of interesting and novel logic is used to set the color values for a whole bunch of pixels.